 I included all of these in my batches, because I think it adds a layer of yumminess to the syrup and they have benefits too.
 However, the syrup will work just as well and taste just fine if you omit one or all of these.

 You probably won’t find a knub of ginger small enough for what you need for this recipe, so I recommend buying about a 4″ pieces and grating the whole thing.
-Measure what you need for this recipe, and then freeze the rest in a small baggie for a future batch!
+Measure what you need for this recipe, and then freeze the rest for a future batch!

 Use a strainer or a nut milk bag.
 Don’t use a blender.